ga-chicago/wdi-10-hw3-functions-old/README.md

 ![LA FORGE](https://trello-attachments.s3.amazonaws.com/5a1f1414061dcf1a5867f937/5a2aa5c88bb54822ac4cfb43/ae6f0143073d7f3351e7e47a4fc7bf4b/GeordiLaForge.jpg)

+# Homework 3: Problem Solving with functions

 ---

-Type: Homework, Assigned Saturday, Dec 9, 2017<br>
+Assigned: Saturday, Dec 9, 2017<br>
 Adapted by Reuben Ayres from homework assignment created by Thom Page<br>
-Topics: Problem solving with functions<br>

 ---

-# Homework

 ## Due: Monday, December 11, 2017 @8:59 am. <br>

 **NOTE**

 If you are not finished by the start of class Monday, **you may request the extension by sending me a Slack message by 8:59am on Monday** and you will be granted an extension until 7:30pm on Monday night **but you must request it.**

+---

 ## Setup